 What is Anemia of Prematurity?

 All newborn infants manifest a decrease in hemoglobin.
-In uterus, the tissue is in relatively hypoxic state whereas after birth there is a relatively hyperoxic state.
-This leads to increased oxygen concentration tissue which leads to decrease in erythropoietin concentration.
+In the uterus, the tissue is in a relatively hypoxic state whereas after birth there is a relatively hyperoxic state.
+This leads to an increased oxygen concentration in the tissue which leads to a decrease in erythropoietin concentration.

 In the term infant, this physiological anemia is observed 8-12 weeks after birth.